 Today at the appropriate time, the coach will transfer you to the airport for your return flight, after a most fascinating and unforgettable tour.

 The price of this holiday is per person based on two people sharing a twin room.
 Single rooms subject to availability at a supplement per person.
 Seven nights' accommodation in three and four-star hotels; daily breakfast and two dinners; scheduled return flights to Athens; all airport taxes and transfers; all local accommodation taxes and the services of a Riviera Travel tour manager.
-Included excursions are a walking tour of Athens and guided visits to the Acropolis, Epidaurus, Mycenae, Olympia and Delph.
+Included excursions are a walking tour of Athens and guided visits to the Acropolis, Epidaurus, Mycenae, Olympia and Delphi.

 Not included are entrances to archaeological sites and museums - approximately €56 per person.

 We want to ensure you make the correct choice before you book your holiday with us.
 If you have any concerns regarding the suitabilty of the holiday due to reduced mobility we would encourage you to call us to discuss these concerns.
 General information on mobility in connection with our tours can be found here.

 All transfer times listed here are approximate, and dependent on traffic.
 If you have a question regarding transfer times please don't hesitate to contact us.